IDSIA/gpforecasting/README.md

 # Timeseries forcasting with gaussian processes

 ## Pubblication
-The theoretical description of the implemented algorithm and empirical results can be found in:
+The theoretical description of the algorithm implemented in this software and empirical results can be found in:

 “Time series forecasting with Gaussian Processes needs priors"\
 Giorgio Corani, Alessio Benavoli, Marco Zaffalon\